-- The duration of proceedings for participation should be fixed and known.
+• The duration of proceedings for participation should be fixed and known.
 Nash balance exists if the number of repetitions is finished.
-However, if the game is repeated infinitely, or if the players do not know how many times it will be repeated the system is not determined and there is no possibility of prediction.
+However, if the game is repeated infinitely, or if the players do not know how many times it will be repeated the system is not determined and no possibility of prediction.
 Thus, the rules of a process of participation must be clear if a Nash balance is search.

-- The solution that emerges from a game or a participation procedure is not necessarily the optimum solution for each.
+The solution that emerges from a game or a participation procedure is not necessarily the optimum solution for each.
 It is one of the inputs of the theory of Nash in the understanding of human strategies.
-Personal rationality of the players do not necessarily lead to a collective rationality4.
+Personnal rationality of the players do not necessarily lead to a collective rationality.
+[The prisoner's dilemma].
 This is the dilemma between individual rationality and collective rationality.
 To escape, it is necessary to explain to both players gains matrix to move towards a cooperation agreement.

-The game theory shows that the participation procedure, if properly defined in terms of rules of the game and planning, gives the emergence of a balanced solution.
-It is all the more optimal when it is conducted in a cooperation spirit.
+The game theory shows that the participation procedure, if properly defined in terms of rules of the game and planning, gives the emergence of a solution balance.
+It is all the more optimum when it is conducted in a cooperation spirit.

-The use of these three theories highlights the auto-emerging character of some forms of participatory process, if the conditions in which these are conducted are able to make the phenomenon occur, i.e. if an entropic value is low.
-These conditions are reflected in the proposal of a model derived from the laws of physics and mathematics reviewed here above.
-However, in the context of continuously adapting systems like a city, negative hypertely is to be avoided.
+The use of these three theories highlights the auto-emerging character of some forms of participatory process, if the conditions in which these are conducted are enable the phenomenon occur, ie with a value entropic low.
+These conditions are reflected in the proposal of a model for meeting the laws of physics and mathematics above views.
+However, in the context continuously adapting what city, negative hypertely is to be avoided.